getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 1. In Sentry, navigate to Organization Settings > **Integrations**.

-1. Once on the page, you’ll see the available Global Integrations list, which will include Slack.
-You can use the search bar to filter for Slack, if it doesn't appear at the top.
+1. When you enter the page, the integrations list displays, which includes Slack.
+Use the search bar to filter quickly for the Slack integration.
-Click on **Slack** to go to the details page for the integration.
+Click **Slack** to navigate to the details page for this integration.

     [{% asset slack-integration-directory.png %}]({% asset slack-integration-directory.png @path %})